HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/stepup_auth_prop.md

     Use this property to specify the fully qualified name of the class that implements the **com.ibm.portal.auth.stepup.AuthLevelVerifier** SPI.
 It also verifies whether the authentication level of auth\_level\_name is valid for a request.

+    !!!note
-    **Note:** This property must not be set for the authentication level that is identified or authenticated.
+        This property must not be set for the authentication level that is identified or authenticated.

     Default: -